frederic-perez/AmE-dictionary/data/idioms.md

 __scream (one’s) head off__ To scream or yell very loudly and lengthily. _Suzy screamed her head off when I told her she couldn’t have an ice cream cone._
 __screw (one’s) courage to the sticking place__ To remain bold, resolute, determined, and courageous, especially in the face of possible danger, difficulty, hardship, or adversity.
 Taken from a line in Shakespeare’s _Macbeth_: “We fail!
 But screw your courage to the sticking-place, and we’ll not fail.” _Men, some of us may not make it back alive, but such is the nature of war; so screw your courage to the sticking place and show them what you’re made of!_
 __scrounge up__ _To scrounge up the funds._
+__sea change__ A massive, fundamental shift or transformation. _The transition from using desktop computers to mobile devices represents a sea change in data management within the field of information technology._
 __second best__ :two: (Describing) someone or something that is one step below or slightly inferior to the person or thing that is considered the best, especially in a formal ranking. _Even though I’d spent weeks working on my project for the science fair, I still came off second best._
 __second to none__ The best; without rival. _Of course my daughter will go to Harvard—it’s second to none!_
 __second-guess__ :two::hammer: _I started second-guessing myself._